-Where do you go for some great beer, affordable food and friendly service in the Old Town?
+Where do you go for some great beer, affordable food and friendly service in the Old Town of Stockholm?
 Brinken opened last summer and has already found a following of locals living and working in the Old Town.

 I like the simple interior bringing the northern part of Sweden to mind.
 An old pair of skis hang from the back wall and ceiling lamps, decorated with reindeer horns, in a room with a vaulted ceiling gives a rustic and welcoming impression.